 The best hardware in the world is no good if your operating system and applications don't support it.
 The question of whether a particular piece of hardware has drivers for, say, Windows XP, Windows Millennium Edition (Me), Windows 2000, Windows Server 2003, or Linux is of vital importance when you're buying new hardware.
 Most newer operating systems offer formal or informal hardware compatibility lists-a roster of hardware directly supported by that operating system version.
-At the least, they'll have notes about devices known to have problems when used with that operating system (sometimes they include suggested workarounds, too).
+At the least, they'll have notes about devices known to have problems when used with that operating system.
+(Sometimes they include suggested workarounds, too.)
 You should find this information for your operating system before you shop for any new piece of hardware.
 Buying and trying unsupported hardware can make for a long walk down a lonely road-such hardware might work just as well as one that's supported, but it might also require a lot more work on your part.
 So check with your software vendor before falling in love with some new doodad.

-NOTE You can access Microsoft's Hardware Compatibility List for the entire family of Windows operating systems at www.microsoft.com/whdc/hcl/default.mspx.
+NOTE You can access Microsoft's Windows Catalogs and Hardware Compatibility Lists for the entire family of Windows operating systems at www.microsoft.com/whdc/hcl/default.mspx.
+Older Microsoft operating systems had an HCL, but Windows XP, Windows Server 2003, and Windows 2000 use a more interactive Windows Catalog.
+It does the same thing that an HCL did, just better.